gematik/techblog/_posts/2022-11-04-validating-fhir-resources-is-easy.markdown

 - de.basisprofil.r4-1.3.2.tgz (dependency)
 - gematik.kbv.sfhir.cs.vs-1.0.0.tgz, which is a manually crafted FHIR package containing external code systems and value sets referenced in the profile.

 It is a good idea to put the information about which profiles the validator supports and the required packages into a separate configuration file, which can be extended as the validator supports more and more profiles.
-The packages should be distributed together with the validator to make them offline-capable.
+The packages should be distributed together with the validator to make it offline-capable.

 The next thing we need is to configure the validation algorithm.
 In the above E-Prescription validation module, the following configuration is used:

-Resources are considered to be invalid whenever they use profiles that are not defined in the above packages.
+- Resources are considered to be invalid whenever they use profiles that are not defined in the above packages.
-Resources are considered to be invalid whenever they use extensions that are not defined in the above packages.
+- Resources are considered to be invalid whenever they use extensions that are not defined in the above packages.
-Some code systems, like `http://fhir.de/CodeSystem/ifa/pzn`, are not validated due to the absence of freely available value sets.
+- Some code systems, like `http://fhir.de/CodeSystem/ifa/pzn`, are not validated due to the absence of freely available value sets.

 Finally, we might want to post-process outputs of the HAPI FHIR validation library to adjust the severity level of some outputs.
 Some warnings and information messages can be critical in the context of a particular application.
 In the case of the E-Prescription validation module, we suppress specific errors for the `DAV-PR-ERP-AbgabedatenBundle|1.0.3` profile due to inconsistent constraints in the FHIR profile.